eunsaemy/Linux-firewall-rules/README.md

-## Mange Firewall Rules on Linux by Using Iptables
+## Manage Firewall Rules on Linux by Using Iptables

 Design, implement, and test a firewall for Linux that will implement the following rules:
 - Inbound/Outbound TCP packets on allowed ports